Doris24/movie-api/README.md

 - Allow users to add a movie to their list of favorites
 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister

-## Technologies
-- MERN-Stack
-    - MongoDB (MongoDB Compass)
-    - Express
-    - React
-    - Node
-- Mongoose
-- Heroku

-## How to set up and run the movie-api
-- Clone or download the repository
-- Install mongodb
-- Connect with own MongoDB (local or external) define CONNECTION_URI as environment variable
-- Run `npm run start` to start server